-In Command Mode, the Remote unit:
+In Command Mode, the Remote Unit:

-- Illuminates the yellow channel 1 LED continuously (see Figure 5).
+- Illuminates the yellow channel 1 LED continuously (see Figure 9).
 Note.
-The Yellow LEDs on video channel 2 is not lit. - Flashes the status LEDs (Num Lock, Caps Lock, Scroll Lock) on the connected keyboard to indicate video channel selection (to which adjustments will be applied).
+The Yellow LEDs on other video channels are not lit. - Flashes the status LEDs (Num Lock, Caps Lock, Scroll Lock) on the connected keyboard to indicate video channel selection (to which adjustments will be applied).